prabinv/angular-jedi-school/README.md

 ##v1

+Steps:

-Steps: 1.
-Download the [AngularJS — Superheroic JavaScript MVW Framework](https://angularjs.org/) file 2.
-Add it to the list of scripts.
+1. Download the [AngularJS — Superheroic JavaScript MVW Framework](https://angularjs.org/) javascript file
+2. Add it to the list of scripts.
+3. Add the angular module.
+4. Define the controller on the module, and add $scope as a dependency.
+5. Define a property on the $scope, and bind to it in the HTML.

+###Making HTTP calls

+Angular provides the `$http` service, which can be used to make calls to HTTP endpoints.
+Add this as a dependency to the controller and mae the `get` call to the HTTP endpoint.
+This returns a promise, which like a callback, returns the data or the error from the HTTP call.
+Assign this to the scope and bind it to an HTML element.